NMRExchangeFormat/NEF/specification/Overview.md

       not necessary to give the same chemical shift twice.
 If e.g. a Ser HB% shift is given, the HBx, HBy, HB2, and HB3 are known to be the same.
-      Similarly HB% or QB can be used without any obligation to give their shift explicitly.
+      Similarly HB% or QB can be used without any obligation to give their shift explicitly, also if the atoms involved have different shifts.
       Indeed you can have restraints to atoms that have never be measured (like oxygens in hydrogen bond restraints) and these need not appear in restraint lists.
       In cases where two protons are indistinguishable by NMR it